Suicide

 By Edward M. Caldwell

-I’m a retired from working for a living Christian family man.
+I’m a retired fully human family man.
 Except for some unavoidable honey-do’s, I pretty much goof off for a living now.
 Ed’s Art Net is a sharing of my art and grandiose thinking.